Qbizinc/airflow-presto/airflow_presto/README.md

 # Airflow ECS-Presto Operator

 ## Overview
 This airflow operator manages the compute resources for you presto cluster, as well as executing queries.
 It manages all steps in a single airflow task.
 Out of the box,  it works by:
-- Starting the coordinator cluster
+- Starting the coordinator node.
-    - Capturing the public/private ip adress(es) of the the coordinator
+- Capturing the public/private ip adress(es) of the the coordinator.
-    - registering the ip of the coordinator to airflow connections
-- Starting the worker nodes
+- Starting the worker nodes.
-- Executing your query to the coordinator
+- Executing your query to the coordinator.
-- Stopping all coordinator/workers
+- Stopping all coordinator/workers.
-- unregistering the airflow connection

 ## Prerequisites
-- Docker image(s) for your coordinator and worker
+- Docker image(s) for your coordinator and workers.
 - ECS Cluster to manage the containers
-- Task Definition(s) for ECS to orchestrate
+- Task Definition(s) for ECS to orchestrate.
-- Hive Metadata (glue)
+- Access to Hive Metadata (glue).
+- Airflow, compute resource must allow the following IAM policies:
+-- the ability create tasks on the ECS cluster, e.g. _AmazonECS_FullAccess_.
+-- the ability to access the Elastic Container Registry, e.g. _AmazonEC2ContainerRegistryFullAccess_.
+-- the ability to read/write data to S3, e.g. _AmazonS3FullAccess_.
+-- the ability to access the AWS Glue service (Hive metadata store), e.g. _AWSGlueServiceRole_.

 ## Parameters overview